damiandudycz/catalyst-lab-2/notes.md

 - [x] For pipes decoding/encoding use simpler format <PipeID>:<Message>
 - [ ] Allow receiving calls longer than 4096
 - [x] Job.process doesn't seem to be initiated.
 Need to check
+- [ ] CANCEL_JOB sends a term signal, but stall server process doesn't react to it.
+Other processes might have similar issue, need to check that